 Those members who will visit Everest Base Camp today will have an early breakfast to begin right on time as Everest base camp climb takes longer than the climb at Kala Patthar.
 Subsequent to coming back to Gorak Shep, both the gatherings will eat together; the evening is brought to plummet down to Pheriche for a decent night’s rest.

 Day 14: Pheriche to Namche Bazaar: 20km, 6 – 7 hours

-We trek down through the slope covered by rhododendron and juniper trees.
-Subsequent to the intersection the supplication signal trimmed scaffold over the Dudh Koshi Stream, our trail pursues the Dudh Koshi pig out diving quickly through pine woodlands.
+We trek down through the slope covered by rhododendrons and juniper trees.
+Subsequent to the intersection of the supplication signal trimmed scaffold over the Dudh Koshi Stream, our trail pursues the Dudh Koshi pig out diving quickly through pine woodlands.
 In the woodland, we may run over brilliant birds and mountain goats.
-The way, in the end, comes to Sansa from where we can appreciate perspectives of Ama Dablam, Thamserku and Nuptse mountains.
-We likewise pass winding trails then through backwoods before coming to Namche Bazaar.
+The way, in the end, comes to Sansa from where we can appreciate perspectives of Ama Dablam, Thamserku, and Nuptse mountains.
+We likewise pass winding trails and then through backwoods before coming to Namche Bazaar.
 Overnight in Namche Bazaar.

 Day 15: Namche Bazaar to Lukla (2,860m/9,186ft): 19km, 6 – 7 hours

 The trail slides steeply descending, so we must walk warily as our temperamental legs ceaselessly fight the rough landscape.
 In the wake of traversing the quick streaming Dudh Koshi and its tributaries, the trail turns out to be more dimension and common.
 After our landing in Lukla, we extend those sore legs and review the encounters of the most recent few days.
 Overnight in Lukla.